Class Attire, Presentation and Footwear:

 Where do I enter Delaware Academy?
 Front and center.
 The kids can be left at the auditorium and there stuff can be dropped off in Mr. Deegan’s music room.

 What time do I need to be there?
-I repeat, please arrive to dress rehearsal by 4:45pm, so we can get started at 5pm sharp and on Saturday at 5:45pm.
+Please arrive to dress rehearsal by 4:45pm, so we can get started at 5pm sharp and on Saturday at 5:45pm.

 How long do I have to change between dances?
 You can estimate that each dance is approximately 2 ½-4 minutes long, so please refer to the recital line-up to estimate your time to change.